manojahs/Namaste_React/README.md

    const root = ReactDOM.createRoot(document.getElementById("root"));
    root.render(header);

--- Here header is the React Element which is will create the object and once u call the render it will converts it to HTML
+Here header is the React Element which is will create the object and once u call the render it will converts it to HTML

+NPM is repo for all the packages package.json is the configuration for npm